-Loss Aversion Bias
+Loss Aversion Bias Triggers Buying Decisions

 - Time Limitations Can Trigger Action – Offering a significant discount for only a brief period is a classic use of the loss aversion bias.
 “Save 40% if You Order This Week!”
 “This Offer Expires Today.”
-Messages like those speak directly to the unconscious part of the brain and can trigger an immediate decision.There are endless variations on this theme you can use to stimulate the fear of losing an opportunity.
+Such messages speak directly to the unconscious brain and can trigger an immediate decision.There are endless variations on this theme you can use to stimulate the fear of losing an opportunity.

-- Limited Availability Is Another Effective Tool – Amazon, the leader in internet retailing, uses this loss aversion tool constantly.
-It displays the number of units available in stock prominently on point of sale pages.
+- Limited Availability Is Another Effective Tool – Amazon uses this loss aversion trigger constantly.
+It displays the number of units available in stock prominently.
 Message like “Only 3 Left in Stock,” is a strong motivator for clicking the Add to Cart button.A message showing how many people are currently looking at an item can create a competitive rush to buy, as well.

-- Temporary Free Add-Ons Also Boost Sales – Free bonus items are a proven enticement for consumer action and conversion.
-The impact of these is increased if there is a deadline in place to get the free item.The same time limitation features can make other attractive offers, like rebates, more powerful.
+- Temporary Free Add-Ons Also Boost Sales – Free bonus items are a proven enticement for higher conversion.
+The impact is increased if there is a deadline to get the free item.The same time limitation can make other attractive offers, like rebates, more powerful.
 By triggering the fast-acting brain’s fear of missing an opportunity, you’ll boost sales.

 - Use Free Trial Periods to Counter Fears – Fear of losses through dissatisfaction can stall consumers’ action.
 But, once a good product is in the customer’s hands, the fear of losing it strongly inhibits returns.That’s why free trial periods are so effective.
 Once the purchase is made, few will return it.
 Cosmetic products are an excellent example.
 Most offer a free trial period, but actual returns are rare.

-Don’t Miss Using Cognitive Biases to Increase Sales
+Don’t Miss Using Neuromarketing to Boost Sales

-Activating the fear of losing out is just one way to trigger action for your internet marketing.
+Activating the fear of losing out is just one way to trigger buying decisions.
 Neuromarketing offers multiple techniques that can work together to increase sales, leads and revenues as much as 500%.
-Every brain-aware strategy you employ should work to amplify the effect of other methods.
+Drawing insights from Neuroscience, Social Psychology and Behavioral Economics, Neuromarketing gives your business incredible power of persuasion.
 Businesses that focus on just one concept at a time miss out on the synergy of Neuromarketing that is applied across the board.